The BEST of Boston Moms :: Top 10 Articles of 2022

 I am the parent of not one but two neurodivergent children.
 Like most parents in my shoes, we have joined all the Facebook and SEPAC groups in hopes of finding community and seeking help.
 In many ways, it's like being a part of a voiceless, invisible group not seen by our education system.
 I've been through this hard, heartbreaking process...

 As a daily commuter, the MBTA can be unpredictable and crowded.
-As a parent in non-rush hours, the MBTA with kids is the most affordable way to get around Boston — and it's a cheap form of entertainment for the little ones.
-(I’ve actually gotten on the MBTA for one stop, literally three blocks to the supermarket, just because my...
+As a parent in non-rush hours, riding the T with kids is the most affordable way to get around Boston — and it's a cheap form of entertainment for the little ones.
+(I’ve actually gotten on the MBTA for one stop, literally three blocks to the supermarket, just...

 I remember bringing my eldest daughter home from the hospital and feeling unsure about what our future would look like or what my parenting style would be.
 Co-sleeping just happened naturally for us.
 She had colic and struggled with sleep and keeping anything down.
 She seemed the most content in my arms and, truthfully, that’s where I felt she...